 New York City is a fun and exciting place to live, but it’s also expensive.
-Once you’ve found the perfect apartment, take a look at these five ways to decorate it on a budget to make it feel like home.
+So once you’ve found the perfect apartment, please take a look at these five ways to decorate on a budget to make it feel like home.

 Image via Flickr by Stacie

 People in New York City are just as diverse as the apartments.
 Show off your unique personality and style with decorative and custom items.
 For instance, if you like vintage or reclaimed items, find them at Furnish Green on Broadway at affordable prices.
 Demolition Depot in the Harlem district is another inexpensive place to look.
 One of the best ways to show off your personality is through artwork.
 Buy pieces while you’re traveling and hang them to create talking points in your apartment.

 Finding an affordable apartment that is more than one room is tricky in New York City.
 Be creative with storage to maximize your living space.
 Of course, having small square footage doesn’t mean you have to sacrifice style.
 Decorate with light and bright colors to make space feel bigger, and buy multifunctional furniture with built-in storage to save money and space.

 Use Furniture to ScaleUse Furniture to Scale

 Small apartments call for small furniture, so the scale looks right.
 It doesn’t make sense to have a huge sofa that takes up half the room.
 If you have short ceilings and small square footage, buy furniture that is low to the ground.
 If you have tight hallways and doors, buy small furniture, so you don’t have issues fitting it through the door or up a winding staircase.
 You can also swap out that chunky nightstand for something smaller and more functional and find a smaller dining table.
 As a bonus, small furniture usually costs less.

 Add Curves and Soft ElementsAdd Curves and Soft Elements